-All materials filed with the Commission containing location, character, and ownership information about cultural resources must have the cover and any relevant pages therein clearly labeled in bold lettering: "CUI//PRIV- DO NOT RELEASE." (section 4.11.6)
+All materials filed with the Commission containing location, character, and ownership information about cultural resources must have the cover and any relevant pages therein clearly labeled in bold lettering: "CUI//PRIV- DO NOT RELEASE." (section 4.11.5)

-- 23. Prior to construction, DWLNG shall file with the Secretary, for review and approval by the Director of OEP, a Nighttime Noise Mitigation and Monitoring Plan that details the noise mitigation that it will install (such as the berm, equipment limitations, low-noise back-up alarms, etc.) and shows the noise impacts at the NSAs.
-The Plan shall include predictions of the noise impacts at the NSAs and demonstrate how the proposed mitigation will reduce noise to no more 55 dBA L{dn} at occupied residences.
-The Plan shall also provide for advance notification of nighttime construction to nearby NSAs/residents and noise monitoring. (section 4.12.2.3) - 24.
-Prior to construction, DWLNG shall file with the Secretary, for review and written approval by the Director of OEP, a Pile Driving Noise Management Plan.
-The plan shall outline a monitoring plan for sound levels (L{eq} and L{max}) during pile driving, and evaluation and use of noise mitigation to reduce noise attributable to pile driving L{max} levels to no greater than 60 dBA at any NSAs. (section 4.12.2.2) - 25.
-Prior to construction of the Pipeline at HDD locations A1, A2, A4, and A6, DWPL shall file with the Secretary, for review and written approval by the Director of OEP, an HDD Noise Mitigation Plan to reduce noise levels attributable to the drilling operations at NSAs near their respective entry and exit points to below 55 dBA L{dn} or 10 dBA over existing sound levels.
-During drilling operations, DWPL shall implement the approved plan, monitor noise levels, and make all reasonable efforts to meet these noise levels attributable to the drilling operations at the NSAs. (section 4.12.2.2) - 26.
-DWLNG shall file a full power load noise survey with the Secretary for the LNG Facility no later than 60 days after each liquefaction plant is placed into service.
-If the noise attributable to operation of the equipment at the LNG Facility exceeds an L{dn} of 55 dBA at the nearest NSA, within 60 days DWLNG shall modify operation of the liquefaction facilities or install additional noise controls until a noise level below an L{dn} of 55 dBA at the NSA is achieved.
-DWLNG shall confirm compliance with the above requirement by filing a second noise survey with the Secretary no later than 60 days after it installs the additional noise controls. (section 4.12.2.4)
+- 23. Prior to construction, DWLNG shall file with the Secretary, for review and written approval by the Director of OEP, a Pile Driving Noise Management Plan.
+The plan shall outline a monitoring plan for sound levels (L{eq} and L{max}) during pile driving, and evaluation and use of noise mitigation to reduce pile driving L{max} levels to no greater than 60 dBA at any NSAs. (section 4.12.2.2) - 24.
+Prior to construction of the Pipeline at HDD locations A1, A2, and A4, DWPL shall file with the Secretary, for review and written approval by the Director of OEP, an HDD Noise Mitigation

+Plan to reduce noise levels attributable to the drilling operations at NSAs near their respective entry and exit points to below 55 dBA L{dn} or 10 dBA over existing sound levels.
+During drilling operations, DWPL shall implement the approved plan, monitor noise levels, and make all reasonable efforts to meet these noise levels attributable to the drilling operations at the NSAs. (section 4.12.2.2)